 Living in a society that is biased toward dis-ease and negativity, it’s an ongoing challenge to keep our heads above water, to avoid being mired and confused by intrusive and destructive worldly narratives, and to keep our inner guidance at the forefront of our processes, rather than an incidental escape or occasionally forced checkpoint.

 Our technical industrial complex is falling in line with all the above, as we rush to modify, upgrade and dehumanize our population.
 A.I. is the only answer, and our certain savior — or is it to be our inevitable doom?
-The sooner we can augment our brains, bodies and our realities, the better.
+The sooner we can augment our brains, bodies, and our realities, the better.
 We must have access to all information, all the time!
 Chip me up, Scotty.
 Trust in the Google.
 Virtual reality will save us from our inane and in-person messiness.
 Everyone needs to have their own hub/node or otherwise technical means with which to “own the internet” before it’s taken away from us.
 We must keep track of everyone’s movements, all the time, no matter what.
 It’s for their own safety.
 Remember CV-19?
 Our climate is about to collapse, our oceans are about to drown us, a meteor could wipe us out at any time, and our debts are about to choke us to death — cashless is safest!
-On and on, the fear- and scarcity-based bullshit narratives continue, detached from anything remotely resembling a deep understanding, logic and reason.
+On and on, the fear- and scarcity-based fictional narratives continue, detached from anything remotely resembling an in-depth understanding, nor any logic or reason.

 We have solutions to every so-called problem that exists in this reality.
 What we don’t have is the wisdom, nor capability to introduce these (moral, ethical, sweeping, paradigm-shifting) solutions at scale without monetary, political, patent, legal or otherwise artificially imposed barriers.